School of Medicine

 Staff, OHNS/Otolaryngology/Head & Neck Surgery

 BioDr.
-Noel is a head and neck surgeon with fellowship training in endocrine surgery and board certification in otolaryngology.
-She is an assistant professor in the Department of Otolaryngology — Head & Neck Surgery at Stanford University School of Medicine.
+Noel is a head and neck surgeon with fellowship training in endocrine surgery, specializing in surgery of the thyroid and parathyroid gland and lymph nodes.
+She is the chief of Otolaryngology Head & Neck Surgery at Santa Clara Valley Medical Center and an affiliate assistant professor in the Stanford School of Medicine.

 For every patient, Dr. Noel prepares a personalized care plan that is comprehensive and compassionate.
 Her goal is to educate and empower each patient to achieve the best possible health and quality of life.
 Patient reviews praise her clinical expertise as well as her skills as a listener and communicator.